gofractally/psibase/README.md

   psibase
 </h1>

+## What is psibase

+Psibase an infrastructure protocol that can be used for full-stack Web3 application development and deployment.
+It aims to improve data integrity, user privacy and security, application efficiency and composability, and user and developer experience wherever it is deployed.

+Notable features:
+* Custom blockchain backend with simple node configuration graphical UI
+* Custom high-performance underlying database technology: Triedent
+* Flexible GraphQL data query support
+* Innovative validator selection mechanism
+* Decentralized user-interfaces
+* C++ & Rust support for writing web services
+* Nodes serve state over GraphQL

+Check out our [docs](https://doc-sys.psibase.io/) to learn more.

-This repo contains an implementation of the Psibase protocol.
+This repo contains an open source software implementation of the Psibase protocol.
 Included in this repo are implementations of the following:

 - `psinode`, the psibase node
 - `psibase`, the command-line utility for pushing transactions and booting a chain